• Our offices will be closed on Thu., Nov. 27 and Fri., Nov. 28, in observance of the Thanksgiving holiday.

 5

 The AgCountry Board currently intends to distribute patronage each year.
-The Board and our financial plans currently target patronage distributions equal to 100 basis points for the foreseeable future, barring unforeseen events and significant change in economic conditions.
+The Board and our financial plans currently target patronage distributions for the foreseeable future, barring unforeseen events and significant change in economic conditions.
 However, patronage may vary as the earnings and capital needs of the cooperative change.

 6